“Doing nothing is better than being busy doing nothing.” –Lao Tzu

 The Importance of Relaxation

-With the mindfulness movement, the notion of dolce far niente isn’t as far-fetched as you may have thought.
-There is something to be said about sitting down and pressing pause on your life from time to time, giving yourself space to take a deep breath and simply be.
-Mindfulness practices such as meditation, yoga, or nature walks create the space to not only experience—but recognize—life’s sweet moments.
-The turbulence you and many others feel within can be likened to mud that has been stirred so much it’s hard to see through to what is possible, but it can be settled during moments of quiet.
+With the mindfulness movement, the notion of dolce far niente isn’t so far-fetched.
+A mindful way of life encourages sitting down and pressing pause on your life from time to time, giving yourself space to take a deep breath and simply be.
+Mindfulness practices such as meditation, yoga, and nature walks create the space to not only experience—but to recognize the experience of—life’s sweet moments.

 Start to think of your time spent in solitude or engaging in a relaxing activity as an investment in your health, longevity, and well-being.
 The belief of not having enough time in the day is a myth that can be unraveled.
-Everyone has the same amount of time in a day; start to be aware of what consumes your time.
+Just be aware of what consumes your time.

 Contrary to what you might think, being too busy can be counterproductive.
 Think of a washing machine that is crammed with too many clothes.
 Not much actual washing takes place because there is not enough space to move and churn.
 This same concept applies to life in general; you can use a little more space to help connect to the pulse of life and enjoy the pleasures it has to offer, no matter how small.